Types Of Diamonds

 While typical natural diamonds use the D-Z color scale to determine their lack of color, fancy colored diamonds’ worth increases when their color is vibrant and deep.
 Natural fancy colored diamonds are a great choice if you want to invest in an entirely unique, less conventional diamond.

-Whether your diamond is natural, treated, fancy colored, or lab grown, choosing a reputable jeweler to custom craft your diamond ring is incredibly important.
-A high-quality custom ring starts with an expert jeweler who is truly invested in their creative process.
+Whether your diamond is natural, treated, fancy colored, or lab grown, choosing a reputable jeweler to craft your diamond ring is incredibly important.
+A high-quality ring starts with an expert jeweler who is truly invested in their creative process.
 Master jeweler and diamantaire, David Alan sits with his clients to discuss design, diamond preferences, timeline and budget to ensure you get rings that will last a lifetime and become your family heirloom.

 Engage in a complimentary virtual consultation with David Alan, today!